 - trash, trash, trash

-But those aren’t my horror story.
+But those aren’t my horror stories.
 Those were inconveniences.
 Nothing was really destroyed.
 My worst situation was “Weber”.

 My tenants destroyed my rental house: The story of Weber

 The house was just plain gross.
 It was horrible.
 How they lived there I don’t know.
-They were also horders.
+They were also hoarders.

 It’s not a big deal